BethSpornitz/datafun-05-sql-project/README.md

 ## Add external dependencies
 pip install pandas pip install pyarrow

+##  Logging
+import logging

+--Configure logging to write to a file, appending new logs to the existing file logging.basicConfig(filename='log.txt', level=logging.DEBUG, filemode='a', format='%(asctime)s - %(levelname)s - %(message)s')

+logging.info("Program started") # add this at the beginning of the main method logging.info("Program ended")  # add this at the end of the main method

 ## Create files
-.gitignore
+1.  .gitignore
-README.md
+2. README.md
-requirements.txt
+3.  requirements.txt
-data folder with artits.csv  and songs.csv files with data
+4.  data folder with artits.csv  and songs.csv files with data
-SQL folder with the following files:
+5. SQL folder with the following files:
-create_tables.sql - with sql code to create your database schema using sql
+6.  create_tables.sql - with sql code to create your database schema using sql
-insert_records.sql - with sql code to insert at least 10 additional records into each table.
+7.  insert_records.sql - with sql code to insert at least 10 additional records into each table.
-update_records.sql - with sql code to update 1 or more records in a table.
+8.  update_records.sql - with sql code to update 1 or more records in a table.
-delete_records.sql - with sql code to delete 1 or more records from a table.
+9.  delete_records.sql - with sql code to delete 1 or more records from a table.
-query_aggregation.sql - with sql code to use aggregation functions including COUNT, AVG, SUM.
+10.  query_aggregation.sql - with sql code to use aggregation functions including COUNT, AVG, SUM.
-query_filter.sql - with sql code to use WHERE to filter data based on conditions.
+11.  query_filter.sql - with sql code to use WHERE to filter data based on conditions.
-query_sorting.sql - with sql code to use ORDER BY to sort data.
+12.  query_sorting.sql - with sql code to use ORDER BY to sort data.
-query_group_by.sql - with sql code to use GROUP BY clause (and optionally with aggregation)
+13.  query_group_by.sql - with sql code to use GROUP BY clause (and optionally with aggregation)
-query_join.sql - with sql code to use INNER JOIN operation and optionally include LEFT JOIN, RIGHT JOIN, etc.
+14.  query_join.sql - with sql code to use INNER JOIN operation and optionally include LEFT JOIN, RIGHT JOIN, etc.
-music_crosswalk.py (for Python code to run sql commands)
+15.  music_crosswalk.py (for Python code to run sql commands)
-project.db (database file created using Python code)
+16.  project.db (database file created using Python code)

 ## Schema Design
 ### Schema Overview